github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 - `write:public_key` allows an app to read existing keys and create new ones
 - `admin:public_key` enables an app to read, write, and delete keys

-## Upcoming changes to `user` scope
+## Changes to `user` scope

 Historically, `user` scope has provided full access to manage a user's SSH keys.
-Now that we have dedicated scopes for managing a user's SSH keys, we will soon remove those permissions from `user` scope.
-Starting **March 24, 2014**, `user` scope will no longer provide access to SSH keys.
+Now that we have dedicated scopes for managing a user's SSH keys, we have removed those permissions from `user` scope.
+Starting today, `user` scope will no longer provide access to SSH keys.
 Applications that need this access should request one of the new scopes described above.

 ## Keys are now immutable